mongodb-labs/drivers-github-tools/README.md

 ### tag-version

-This is a convenience action to create a signed tag, optionally verify the tag, and push the tag if it is not a dry run.
+This is a convenience action to create a signed tag, optionally verify the tag, and push the tag unless `push_tag` is disabled.
 You can override the tag format and the tag message format if desired.

 ```yaml